A Guide to Home Theater Carpets

 Why Have a Carpet in the Home Theater Room?

 • Better Sound Quality: Home theater carpets muffle noise from footsteps.
 Your watching experience will have minimal distractions.
-A home theater carpet should also help prevent echoes.
-Installing carpet padding also helps increase the amount of sound insulation.
+A home theater carpet may also help prevent echoes.

 Types of Home Theater Carpets